 One last tip:

 Make sure the participants give you feedback at the end of the project portfolio meeting.
 This is easiest with a star rating Anything below 4 stars has to be explained.
-Such a rating offers an opportunity for you to improve with a clear end in mind.
+Such a rating gives you the opportunity to improve with a clear end in mind.
 On the other hand, good feedback gathered over time provides an important basis if you have to give proof of the PMO’s benefits.
 Should anyone question the purpose of your PMO, many good ratings will help you demonstrate how satisfied the stakeholders have been with your work so far.
-If so, the PMO cannot be useless.
+Hence, the PMO cannot be useless.

 The project portfolio meeting is your chance to shine as the PMO enabling you to increase acceptance considerably.
 Good speed!